SergeiOssokine/airquality_capstone/docs/user_guide/user_guide.md

 ### Preparing Prefect deployments

 We use Prefect as the orchestrator, similar to Kestra used in the course.
-For a quick summary of relevant concepts, see [here](prefect.md)
+For a quick summary of relevant concepts, see [here](prefect.md).
+To make the deployments run

 ```bash
 make deploy_prefect_flows